DLehenbauer/econopet/docs/dev/PET/ieee.md

 VIA  | E840    | IRB      |  6  | PB6   | NRFD (In)
 VIA  | E840    | IRB      |  7  | PB7   | DAV (In)

-REN is held permenantly low by the PET
+REN is held permanently low by the PET
 IFC is tied to RESB

 ## ROM